-Frozen cookie dough lasts for about 3 months
+Frozen cookie dough lasts for about three months

 Tips for freezing cookies after they’ve been baked:

-- freeze cookies inside freezer bags.
-Then, if possible, set the bags inside a box or basket in the freezer.
+- Freeze cookies inside freezer bags.
+Then, set the bags inside a box or basket in the freezer if possible.

-- use waxed paper in between layers that may freeze together and make it difficult to separate.
+- Use waxed paper between layers that may freeze together and make separating difficult.

-- Try to remove as much air as possible from the container you are freezing them in.
+- Remove as much air as possible from the container you are freezing them in.

 - Unthaw the cookies in the fridge or on the counter for a few hours.

-When you freeze cookies they’ll last for about 4-6 weeks with proper air-tight storage
+When you freeze cookies, they’ll last for about 4-6 weeks with a proper air-tight storage

 Recipes that work well for freezing cookies: